wavesplatform/waves-lessons/lessons/EN/Mining And Earning On It/f. Node Configuration /lesson.md

 ## Node Configuration File Description ##

-As we previosuly mentioned in the [Node Structure]() chapter, every node has a:
+As we previosuly mentioned in the [Node Structure]() chapter, every node has:
-- Configuration file;
+- A configuration file;
-- Blockchain copy.
+- The blockchain copy.

 Within this lesson, we are going to work with the configuration file of node.
 In the [next lesson](), we will talk about node synchronization with the Waves blockchain.